steveklabnik/jujutsu-tutorial/src/real-world-workflows/the-edit-workflow.md

 that adds a different command, `jj edit`, along with a second new command, `jj next`, as well as a new flag to `jj new`.
 Lots to learn!

-The worklow goes like this:
+The workflow goes like this:

 1. We create a new change to work on our feature.
 2. If we end up doing exactly what we wanted to do, we're done.